Burundi National Defence Force: The Civil War and aftermath

 The 1996 UN inquiry names three units - para 122-3 indicates that at the time of the October coup, the 2e Commando were the presidential guard and the 1er Parachutiste and 11e Blinde were the units involved in the coup.
 (Para 115 notes that some officers of the 2e Commando were previously involved in an attempted coup in July, before Ndadaye was sworn in, but presumably by October the unit was thought to be loyal).
 In addition, U.S. Ambassador Bob Krueger mentions members of the 1st Parachute Battalion being active during the coup in his book.

 The coup attempted sparked the Burundian Civil War, which lasted from 1993 to 2005, killing an estimated 300,000 people.
 The Arusha Accords ended 12 years of war and stopped decades of ethnic killings.
-The 2005 constitution provided guaranteed representation for both Hutu and Tutsi, and 2005 parliamentary elections that led to Pierre Nkurunziza, from the Hutu FDD, becoming president.
+The 2005 constitution provided guaranteed representation for both Hutu and Tutsi, and 2005 parliamentary election that led to Pierre Nkurunziza, from the Hutu FDD, becoming president.

 According to a 2004 report by Child Soldiers International, Burundi's military used conscripted child soldiers.
 Children in military service were subject to military courts which fell short of international law standards.

 The armed forces have deployed significant numbers of troops to the African Union Mission in Somalia since c.
 2007.
 On February 1, 2007 Burundi committed to the mission, pledging up to 1,000 troops.
 By March 27, it was confirmed that 1700 Burundian troops would be sent to Somalia.
 In 2011 the IISS estimated that three Burundian battalions were deployed there.

 The army's forces in 2011 included, according to IISS estimates, 2 light armoured battalions (squadrons), seven infantry battalions and independent companies; and artillery, engineer, and air defence battalions (SA-7 'Grail' man-portable SAMs and 14.5mm, 23mm and 37mm guns were reported).
-Separately reported were the 22nd commando battalion (Gitega) and 124th commando battalion Bujumbura).
+Separately reported were the 22nd commando battalion (Gitega) and 124th commando battalion (Bujumbura).
 Despite the elapse of another six years, the 2017 listing from the Military Balance was essentially unchanged except for an increase in size to some 30,000 and the addition of ten reserve infantry battalions.